julia-kraus/RedWineClassification/README.md

 This task should take you about 4-6 hours.
 The goal is first and foremost not having a perfect model score, but presenting and explaining a consistent workflow.

+# Data Exploration
+Preliminary analysis of the dataset for a better

+# Feature Selection
+The dataset has 11 features.
+This might be too much, regarding the small dataset.
+Reduce the number of features/dimensionality of the dataset while losing as little information as possible.

+# Model Training
+Train one machine learning model.
+You can choose between a clustering, classification or regression algorithm.

+# Results
+Present, interpret and explain the results of your data analysis.

 # Jupyter Notebook
 You are free in your choice of programming language/toolkit.
 We recommend using the Jupyter notebook we already started for you.
 Even if you use another IDE, take a quick look at the notebook, as there could be useful information.